 Yellowknife airport is a 10 to 15-minute drive from the city center and operates regular domestic flights to all major cities in West Canada like Calgary, Edmonton, and Vancouver, connecting people to other towns in the Northwest Territories.
 So, I would say the above three cities are the easiest stopover for you to go to Yellowknife by flight.

 Where to see northern lights?

-While the phenomenon could be observed above the northern and southern hemisphere of the earth, most of the viewing occurs close to the arctic circle due to geographical possibilities.
-Therefore, countries or regions that are closed to, or within the arctic circle has a great possibility of seeing the lights, including Iceland, Finland, Norway, Sweden, Greenland, Alaska, and Canada.
+While the phenomenon could be observed above the northern and southern hemispheres of the earth, most of the viewing occurs close to the arctic circle due to geographical possibilities.
+Therefore, countries or regions that are closed to, or within the arctic circle have a great possibility of seeing the lights, including Iceland, Finland, Norway, Sweden, Greenland, Alaska, and Canada.
 On top of that, Finland’s Lapland, Norway’s Tromsø, Iceland’s Reykjavik, Alaska’s Anchorage, Canada’s Yellowknife are some of the best cities to visit with well-developed tourist services and connections.
 These cities are easier to get to (usually a direct flight away from a major European or American city), and they offer a wide range of choices for you to customize your light viewing experience: from hopping on a coach bus to an Aurora Village, hiring a private tour guide, renting your own car, sleeping in a glass-top igloo, to simply staying in a comfortable hotel lodge.

-Many of these cities also have a lot of outdoor activities and excursions during the day: husky safari, snowmobile, dog sledding, reindeer farm, cultural villages, skiing and so on, check out Inside the Arctic Circle: The Lapland Adventures for some activities that I did in Finland.
+Many of these cities also have a lot of outdoor activities and excursions during the day: husky safari, snowmobile, dog sledding, reindeer farm, cultural villages, skiing, and so on, check out Inside the Arctic Circle: The Lapland Adventures for some activities that I did in Finland.

 What are the chances to see northern lights?